Belval/belval.github.io/_posts/2019-12-29-diy-power-bank.markdown

 ---
 layout: post
-title:  "Portable air quality sensor"
+title:  "DIY power bank"
 date:   2020-02-01 11:28:50 -0400
 categories: hardware
 ---

-# Making my air quality sensor portable
+# DIY power bank

 Recently while wondering about how to test my portable HVAC unit I asked myself how I could design a simple system to log PM2.5 and PM10 measurements in my room.
 I then designed an OrangePi-based solution that uses an [SNS011](https://www.aliexpress.com/item/32724933436.html) sensor.
 The result was not very pretty but was able to get reasonably precise values at a price point of 15$.
 I might go over the conception of the system itself in a later post as I believe it would be interesting, but in the meantime, there is a nice overview of the project + source code available on the [GitHub project page](https://github.com/Belval/air-quality-station).